halvors/FC2MPPatcher/README.md

 ## Thanks to
 ### Contributors
 <i>zenoy and halvors</i> - for patching the assembly code, creating the patcher application, and providing community backend services.
-<i>FEARIV and claypigeon - for helping developing our web services
+<i>FEARIV and claypigeon - for helping developing our web services.
 <i>svinsen, Gabor and Lasercar</i> - for help testing and community support.

 ### Others